Due Diligence

 Example -- owner overpaid:

-A seller of a $6M revenue professional services firm pays himself $425,000.
-Market rate for his role is $200,000.
 The adjustment removes $225,000 in excess compensation.
 EBITDA goes up by $225,000 because the next owner (or a hired manager) would not cost $425K.

 One-Time and Non-Recurring Expenses